Can you provide prescription refills and/or diagnose via phone consultation?

 If I choose to use insurance for my child’s home visit, how does that work?

 You’ll be asked to provide your insurance information at the time of either online or text scheduling.
 We take care of the rest!
 We will file the claim directly with your insurance company for you.
-The only cost you will be charged for at the time of the visit, is the $25 convenience fee.
+The only cost you will be charged for at the time of the visit, is the convenience fee.
 This is not covered by insurance and is different from a co-pay.
-This $25 simply covers the time and travel of our providers.
+The convenience fee simply covers the time and travel of our providers.
 Convenience fee may vary based on your location.

 What forms of payment do you accept?